sciZer0/newdiscoveries/a/README.md

 But the real reason IS NOT Gravitational Force.

-The real reason is Inertia.
+The real reason is another thing.

 But science absolutely fails to understand this.